 This resource is designed to provide a better understanding of the wide vareity of aquatic invertebrates found in our rivers, streams and wetlands.
-In addition to images, general information is included about the distinguishing features of the aquatic stage that aid in identification.
-Also included is information on the organisms feeding group, tolerance, size range and habitat.
+In addition to images, general information is included about the distinguishing features of the aquatic stage that aid in identification, and a scale for the organisms feeding group, tolerance, size range and habitat.
 Larval and adult images are also provided for many families.
-Illustrations are courtesy of Cacapon Institute and artist Jennifer Gillies.
+Illustrations courtesy of Cacapon Institute - by artist Jennifer Gillies.

 Aquatic invertebrates are excellent indicators of watershed health because they: Live in the water for all or most of their life; stay in areas suitable for their survival; are easy to collect; differ in their tolerance to amount and types of pollution; are easy to identify in a laboratory and in the field; often live for more than one year; and are important components of a streams nutrient and energy system.